Wasi34/Concert-Mania/README.md

 2.Microsoft SQL Server Management Studio 2008

 Steps of how to run this project:-
-Step 1: Download the zip file.
+Step 1: Download the zip file and extract.
 Step 2: Execute the sql file in SQL server.
 Step 3: Connect your database with netbeans.
 Step 4: Enjoy the project!